AnushkaShreyam/qml/README.md

-codes on Quantum KNN and Quantum SVM for future projects.
+codes on Quantum KNN and Quantum SVM for ongoing projects.